dmartino74/linux-git-cheatsheet/readme.md

-/  head [file]        / Displays the first few lines of a file          / /  tail [file]        / Displays the last few lines of a file           / /  wget [url]         / Downloads files from the web                    /
+/  head [file]        / Displays the first few lines of a file          / /  tail [file]        / Displays the last few lines of a file           / /  wget [url]         / Downloads files from the web                    / /  curl [url]         / Transfers data from or to a server              /

 ## 🌱 Git Commands